huruifu/NBA-Data-Analysis/RUNNING.md

 # All commands used to run codes in this project

 In this project, PySpark and scikit-learn are used to perform etl and data analytics.
 In addition, matplotlib.pyplot, pandas, seaborn and wordcloud packages are used to achieve data visuation.
+Before running code, you need to download these packages.

 ## ETL Process: